 - Listening to their favourite music.

-Our lives are fast-paced and busy, with many pressures on us all, especially in the build up to Christmas as we juggle work, family life and planning the festivities.
-Taking time out, to relax and unwind is crucial to take care of our well-being at this time and throughout the year.
+Our lives are fast-paced and busy, with many pressures on us all, as we juggle work and family life.
+Taking time out, to relax and unwind is crucial to take care of our well-being.

 What do you do to relax?
 How do you manage your stress levels?